Chapelco in San Martín de los Andes

 Argentina

-Chapelco sits above San Martín de los Andes, a low-rise alpine town considered the most refined in Argentine Patagonia.
-Wide cruisers fall through old-growth Lenga forests with a constant view of the perfect cone of Volcán Lanín.
-Smaller and quieter than Catedral, it suits travellers who want world-class skiing without the noise.
+Chapelco sits above San Martín de los Andes, a low-rise lakeside town that's widely considered the most refined base in Argentine Patagonia.
+The terrain runs through old-growth Lenga and Coihue forests with the perfect cone of Volcán Lanín on the horizon.
+Smaller than Catedral and quieter than Bariloche, Chapelco rewards travellers who care more about the experience of a place than the size of the resort.

 • Easy combine with Bariloche via the Seven Lakes road